Posted on: 28th Jul 2022

 With the spread of the coronavirus globally and especially in Nigeria, we naturally feel inclined to keep up with the latest developments and advice.
 Unfortunately, information overload (from sensational news to fake news and speculations) would most likely increase your anxiety.

 Limit how much you tune in to the news, interact with social media, or watch stress-inducing films.
 Pick an outlet you trust and check in once or twice per day.
+When looking to stay on top of the latest news, start by checking this post about Jimmy John Shark.

 Engage in fun activities with your immediate household, research or read good books, online interactions with friends or video calls where you can actually see another human face will really help.